-- A physical therapist who is a board-certified orthopaedic clinical specialist or who completed a residency or fellowship in orthopedic physical therapy or sports physical therapy has advanced knowledge, experience, and skills that may apply to your condition.
+- A physical therapist who is a board-certified orthopaedic clinical specialist or who completed a residency or fellowship in orthopedic or sports physical therapy.
+This physical therapist has advanced knowledge, experience, and skills that may apply to your condition.

 General tips when you're looking for a physical therapist:

 - Get recommendations from family, friends, or other health care providers.

 - When you contact a physical therapy clinic for an appointment, ask about the physical therapist's experience in helping people with a meniscal tear.

 - Be prepared to describe your symptoms in as much detail as possible, and say what makes your symptoms better or worse.